nebbles/DE3-ROB1-CHESS/docs/source/calibration.rst

 These are then divided by 6 to give x and y unit vetors equivalent to a single board square.
 The H8 coordinate is stored and used as the starting point for all future location calculations.

-The minimum z value of the board is hardcoded when manually moving the end-effector around.
-This value is then used to hardcode a hover height, rest position and deadzone location as global variables.

 The coordinates of each square on the board are stored using 2 dictionaries, one for the numbers and one for the letters in AN.
 These locations are found by multiplying the unit vectors appropriately.
 For example, ``f`` is found by adding 2.5 times ``x_unit_vector`` to the H8 coordinate.

 Derived positions: